Quiroptero/omiranda-source/content/posts/2022/10/zsh-function-git-commit-cdt/index.md

 To activate the function right away, execute `source ~/.zshrc` or restart the shell.
 {{< /admonition >}}

-That's just a shortcut to setting both environment variables each time that I want local timestamps in my commits.
+That's a shortcut to setting both environment variables each time that I want local timestamps in my commits.
-For UTC timestamps I just commit the usual way.
+For UTC timestamps I commit the usual way.

 Input:
 ```bash